Why won’t a board member make the ask?

 Every organization needs to figure out how they can and should proceed.
 Ideally, board members will have a signed Board Member Job Description or similar agreement that outlines their responsibilities around fundraising.
 If they will not budge on this issue, the nonprofit can ask them to step down from the board, but this is not always the best way forward.
 Bad blood and ill will on the board doesn’t serve anyone.
 You also don’t want a former, disgruntled board member to bad-mouth the organization in the community.
 In addition, some board positions may be occupied by people from whom the organization’s bylaws require participation, e.g. the organization’s past president.
 It’s hard to get around that.

 The absolute minimum standard should be that every member of the board is making their own, personally meaningful gift to the organization.
 If your organization has a minimum gift, stick to that.
 If it does not, each board member should be making a gift in an amount that is meaningful and significant to them.
-Once that minimum standard is met, there are other things a board member can do if they absolutely refuse to ask for charitable gifts:
+Once that minimum standard is met, there are other things a board member can do if they absolutely refuse to ask for donations:

 Steward donors: I once worked with an organization where a board member refused to ask for gifts.
 This person was highly respected and was a strong leaders in many other ways.
 He took on the role of writing handwritten, personalized thank you notes to every person who made a gift to the organization.
 Donors loved getting these letters, and the board member provided a service that was definitely valuable to the fundraising process.